kdoore/1335GitBook/arrays.md

 initializeVals( intVals, 12 );
 println( "intVal0: " + intVals[0] ); //intVal0: 12

-//call function, pass one array element, as function input: int value, the array element value is not modified, only a copy of the integer value is passed to the function
+//call function, pass one array element, as function input: int value, the array element value is not modified,
+//only a copy of the integer value is passed to the function.
+//This function DOES NOT actually modify the value of this array element.

-modifyOneVal( intVals[0], 13 );
+modifyOneVal_Useless( intVals[0], 13 );
 println( "intVal0: " + intVals[0] ); //intVal0: 12

 //function definitions below